 (2) A person shall not remove, alter, deface or otherwise interfere with the information recorded under subregulation (1) before the carcase is processed into cuts.

-Penalty: $500.
+Penalty: a fine of $5 000.

 (3) An owner shall ensure that the vendor of any declared or prescribed animal purchased on the basis of carcase measurement is supplied with a feedback sheet providing such particulars as are specified by the Authority.

 [Regulation 5 amended in Gazette 17 Jun 1994 p.
-2504.]
+2504; 6 Dec 2011 p.
+5156.]

 6. Branding devices